 Was it a case of looking for sensationalism?

 To remain in the biological realm I would call such choice maladaptive.

-The author tends to explain almost every behavior in light of “better suited for procreation”, which in my opinion is a very common mistake that does not take into account that, when so thousands and thousands of traits are interplay, a lot of behaviors and mutuation are just purely out of chance.
+The author tends to explain almost every behavior in light of “better suited for procreation”, which in my opinion is a very common mistake that does not take into account that, when so thousands and thousands of traits are interplays, a lot of behaviors and mutation are just purely out of chance.

 Attention: the author makes it clear that Sperm Wars won’t leverage references because it’s the popularization of his other work, Human Sperm Competition, which is heavily referenced.

 However, as a guy interested in both the practical application of science and the science itself, I would have liked an in-between version.